okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 The Classic Engine also includes client-based rate limiting for the `/login/login.htm` endpoint, and uses a combination of the user's IP address and Okta device identifier to provide granular, targeted rate limits to a user, app, script, or server.

-The client-based rate limits for the OAuth2 `/authorize` endpoint apply to both the Okta Org Authorization Server and any Custom Authorization Server.
-All Custom Authorization Servers share a [rate limit](/docs/reference/rate-limits/).
+The client-based rate limits for the OAuth 2.0 `/authorize` endpoint apply to both the Okta Org Authorization Server and any Custom Authorization Server.
+All Custom Authorization Servers share the same [rate limit](/docs/reference/rate-limits/).
 The Org Authorization Server has a separate rate limit.

 Each valid request made by a user to this endpoint is counted as one request against the respective [authorization server](/docs/concepts/auth-servers/) rate limit bucket, for example, `/oauth2/${authorizationServerId}/v1` (Custom Authorization Server) or `/oauth2/v1` (Okta Org Authorization Server).
 The per minute rate limits on these endpoints apply across an Okta tenant.